Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 Fix: Compare task evals and serving metrics for your workload.
 Use GQA when you need a safer quality/serving compromise.

-Symptom: You calculate a huge KV cache reduction, but real-world latency or cost only improves by a fraction of that.
+Symptom: You calculate a huge KV cache reduction, but measured latency or cost only improves by a fraction of that.

 Cause: KV cache is one piece of the puzzle.
-Model weights, FFN compute, attention arithmetic, scheduler overhead, and interconnect traffic still matter.
+Model weights, feed-forward network (FFN) compute, attention arithmetic, scheduler overhead, and interconnect traffic still matter.
 If your batch was previously limited by compute rather than memory, shrinking the cache won't move the needle as much.

 Fix: Profile end-to-end latency with a realistic batch size.
 Use a tool like NVIDIA Nsight Systems or vLLM's built-in metrics to see whether you're memory-bound or compute-bound before betting on GQA alone.